TIY-Rails-1507/Rails/18_associations.md

 # Associations

 It is common to have items which are related to other items.
-For example a team has players, a question has many answers and a hotel has reviews.
+For example a team has players, a question has answers and a hotel has reviews.

 The Questions table looks similar to the following diagram: